alekszreyes/201/README.md

     week2: [23, ...]
 }
 ```

+## Prority Working Queue of Backend
+1. Integrating saveMeal, addMeal, shareMeal and deleteMeal with the front end
+   (already tested with simulation on the backend)

+2. Implement Suggestions and integrate with front end

+3. Implement suggestedMeals and integrate with front end

+4. Implement followers and integrate with front end

+5. Implement FollowRelation and integrate with front end

+6. Figuring out a way to store profile pictures on the backend

 ## Web Socket and Multi-Threading

 Use the basic way to initialize the web socket in any of the front-end pages, for ex.